All Products

 2. Submit a media fingerprinting job.

-• Whether duplicate videos are found
+• Whether duplicate videos are found.

-• The information about duplicate videos
+• Information about duplicate videos if any are found.